miquelvir/lsds-2025/labs/3-kafka/README.md

 ### [ADQ12] [5 marks] Use styled embeds to send Discord messages

 Use styled embeds to improve the messages you send to Discord.

+### [ADQ12] [5 marks] Add threshold crossing support

+Change the behaviour of rule triggering, so that an alarm is only triggered when the value changes from below to above the threshold.
+I.e., if you receive a value above the threshold multiple times, don't trigger the alarm again until it goes below the threshold at least once.